Genealogy-valued Feller diffusion: Introduction

 Since a critical branching process dies out almost surely we want to obtain more detailed information on the genealogy conditioned on the event of \emph{survival up to the present time}.
-This also gives the structure of a single ancestor subfamily in the above description.
+This also gives the structure of a single ancestor subfamily in the above description via $\U$ appearing in the Cox point process representation.

-For that purpose we first identify the \emph{$\U$-valued process conditioned to survive until time $T$} as solution of a well-posed martingale problem for times $[0,T]$, \emph{correcting on the way an error in the $\R_+$-valued literature} \cite{LN68}.
+For that purpose we first identify the \emph{$\U$-valued process conditioned to survive until time $T$} as solution of a well-posed martingale problem for times $[0,T]$, \emph{correcting on the way an error in the $\R_+$-valued literature} \cite{LN68} where the diffusion coefficient was not correct.
 We obtain here a time-inhomogeneous super-critical state-dependent (generalized) branching process with values in $\U$.
-This provides also tools to investigate next the properties of genealogies of populations surviving up to large times $T \to \infty$.
+This provides also tools to investigate next the properties of genealogies of populations surviving up to large times $T$, i.e.\ $T \to \infty$.

 \textbf{\emph{(2) $\U$-valued Feller conditioned on long survival}} The second part of this work is concerned with qualitative properties of the genealogy for \emph{large} times and conditioned on the event of \emph{survival for large times} or survival \emph{forever}.
+In the case of Fleming-Viot models it is much easier to establish convergence since we obtain as $t\to\infty$ a $\U_1$-valued equilibrium.
+For the $\U$-valued Feller diffusion this is more subtle and we need to study conditional law under survival forever as was done for the $\R$-valued case.

-To this end, by including rigorously the genealogies as \emph{$\U$-valued object} into the analysis, we need to generalize concepts from the $\R_+$-valued versions to $\U$-valued ones; see e.g.\ \cite{Overbeck93,Lamb02,Lamb07} for the former.
+To include rigorously the genealogies as \emph{$\U$-valued object} into the analysis, we need to generalize concepts from the $\R_+$-valued versions to $\U$-valued ones; see e.g.\ \cite{Overbeck93,Lamb02,Lamb07} for the former.
 Related ideas for \emph{labeled} trees for \emph{individual based} models have been considered by Chauvin, Rouault and Wakolbinger in \cite{CRW91} and by Kallenberg in \cite{Kall77} and for labeled marked trees in the Brownian snake construction of Le Gall in \cite{LG99}.
 Here the $\R_+$-valued and individual based versions suggest conjectures for $\U$-valued processes which can indeed be verified.
 This gives also rise to a better understanding of \emph{spatial} models despite some new features arising.